virtualguard101/mkdocs-note/CHANGELAOG.md

   - Updated `NoteCreator` to create asset directories using the new path structure

+  - Improved asset path conversion in plugin to use correct relative paths from note file location

 ### Fixed

 - Fixed asset directory conflicts when notes have the same name but exist in different paths (#10)

-- Fixed asset link replacement issues in note files caused by path matching problems
+- Fixed asset link replacement issues in note files - plugin now correctly converts relative image references to proper paths during MkDocs build (#10)

+- Fixed path resolution in plugin to properly handle `docs_dir` and calculate correct relative paths for assets

 ## 1.1.0 - 2025-10-05